inivekin/abosa/abosa.typ

 when living dies in staggered pace.
-It has it seem lives nae tie-in wi cold an dark tae intersperse, but know, if we share warmth within, it's nae unfeeling universe.
+It has it seem lives nae tie-in wi cold an dark tae intersperse,
+I know nau, sharing warmth within, reforms unfeeling universe.
-In borrowed time, I feel a zen, wi periodic glowing thrum, replacing drained adrenaline, nae braced fae impact sure tae come, nae scared if muscles promptly bend as folding o a silken cloth, unner judgement the gems resend like blinking een frae wings o moth.
+In borrowed time, I feel a zen, wi periodic glowing thrum, replacing drained adrenaline, nae braced fae impact sure tae come, nae scared if muscles promptly bend as folding o a silken cloth, unner the judgement gems resend like blinking een frae wings o moth.
 In many ways I see myself
 in many faceted returns.
-Would that my eyes do same themself, like diamonds cut tae light patterns, an bare a face o tragedy, but at an angle more obtuse show common triviality, a comedy that's in misuse.
+I would my eyes do same themself, like diamonds cut tae light patterns, tae bare a face o tragedy, but at an angle more obtuse show common triviality, a comedy that's in misuse.